Particular/NServiceBus.Azure/README.md

 4. _Future_ https://github.com/Particular/NServiceBus.AzureStoragePersistence → will provide persistence found in NServiceBus.Azure
 5. _Future_ https://github.com/Particular/NServiceBus.AzureBlobStorageDataBus → will provide DataBus found in NServiceBus.Azure

-The Windows Azure transports for NServiceBus enables the use of Windows Azure Queues and Windows Azure Service Bus as the underlying transports used by NServiceBus.
+The Windows Azure transports for NServiceBus enable the use of Windows Azure Queues and Windows Azure Service Bus as the underlying transports used by NServiceBus.

 ## Documentation